pg-format/pg-highlight/README.md

 ### KSyntaxHighlighting

+KSyntaxHighlighting is used by Kate, KWrite, KDevelop, and other KDE applications and by Pandoc and Quarto.

 The [syntax definition file](pg.xml) is tested with two independent implementations:

 - kate-syntax-highlighting (install with `sudo apt install libkf5syntaxhighlighting-tools`)